How to Avoid Winter Sports Injuries

 Falls are inevitable when you’re involved in action sports, but particularly when taking part in winter sports due to the slippery/icy surfaces.
 If you’re like most people, you usually stretch out your arms and hands to regain balance or to try to protect yourself as you crash to the ground.
 Often, this technique works.
 But when it doesn’t, it can lead to severe wrist injuries like fractures.

-- The most common wrist fractures experienced by snowboarders are skiers are:
+The most common wrist fractures experienced by snowboarders and skiers are:

 - Extra-articular fracture- this break occurs above the wrist joint, meaning it does not extend into the actual joint.